ianepreston/blog/posts/2023-02-24-k8s-the-hard-way.md

 keys were blocking me from bringing up terminal sessions on any hosts other than the one I was connecting to the UI through.
 Again, that's totally my bad, although I could have gone for some better error messages.

+# Provisioning a CA and Generating TLS certificates

+On to [chapter 4](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md) in the guide!

+I have to do some minor modification of the scripts outlined in the doc since I'm not using GCP.
+I think for these future configs I'm going to use ansible, since that's how I'd like to actually manage hosts in the future.